mahmoudibrahim/JAMM/README.md

 Latest News and Updates
 ------

+* **Sep 25 2015:** Please note that v1.0.7rev2 has a bug that might cause paired-end analysis mode to crash.
+If you want to set -t paired, please use v1.0.7rev1 until a fix is released.
+On a different note, there is now a [tutorial on the wiki on how to analyze ATAC-seq data](https://github.com/mahmoudibrahim/JAMM/wiki/How-to-Preprocess-ATAC-seq-Data-for-JAMM).

 * **Jul 30 2015:** *New version of JAMM released (v1.0.7rev2)*.
 This version has some minor bug fixes and some cryptic errors replaced by user-friendly messages.

-* **Feb 18 2015:** *New version of JAMM released (v1.0.7rev1)*.
-This version introduces clustering model initialization options among other things, optional PCR duplicates filtering and reports the seed used for all randomization/sampling steps.

 _Visit the [the Wiki Homepage](https://github.com/mahmoudibrahim/JAMM/wiki) for older updates and news._